Examples of Ledger Account

 - Ledger Accounts Example

 David Baker wants to start a forging factory, where he can manufacture high-quality chef and military knives.
 On January 1, 2018, he invested a sum of $1,000,000 as capital and started The Damascus Forging Works.
-He took a bank loan of $750,000 @ 5% PA and invests the remaining amount of $250,000 from his own savings.
+He took a bank loan of $750,000 at 5% PA and invested the remaining amount of $250,000 from his own savings.
 He opened a current account and deposited $800,000.

 - On Jan 2, he rented a factory in the nearby industrial area for $20,000 per month and deposited $100,000 in advance by cheque.

 - On Jan 4, Mr. Baker purchased the necessary machinery for $500,000, paid by cheque.